Couples therapy in a nutshell

 - Misunderstandings in communication and not recognising that the issue is from an external source rather than between them.

 - One partner feels that they need to have more of a sense of autonomy than the other.

 Couples therapy can help by supporting both partners to recognise that it is OK to be “different but equal”.
-It can help partners gain a deeper understanding about where the other person is coming from, what emotional needs may underlie feelings of insecurity that may be difficult for both to deal with.
+It can help partners gain a deeper understanding of where the other person is coming from, and what emotional needs may underlie feelings of insecurity that may be difficult for both to deal with.
 It can help couples to recognise that as humans, we often show love in the way we need it to be shown to us, rather than how others need to be shown love.
 Couples therapy can teach individuals the ways in which they can take this into consideration.

 Other struggles a couple may experience include the change in a relationship when a baby or another addition to the family comes along.
 Despite the joy that a new child may bring, for one partner, this may bring feelings of being “left out” or less special.
 The dynamic of the relationship has changed, and as such can result in one partner experiencing feelings of shame or guilt.
 Often with these larger life changes, we forget that with any new responsibility, there will certainly be less time to be shared.

-Other losses such as loss of employment, ill health diagnosis or redundancy can also have a negative impact on an individual, which will then impact on the relationship.
+Other losses such as loss of employment, ill health diagnosis or redundancy can also have a negative impact on an individual, which will then impact the relationship.